2025 Solar Incentives Guide for Normal, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-To find out exactly how much the ITC could save you, speak with your local Normal solar panel installer.
+To better understand exactly how much the ITC could save you, speak with your local Normal solar panel installation expert.

 More information about the new Inflation Reduction Act can be found here.
-Your local Normal solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Normal solar installation expert.

 State & Local Solar Incentives